gauravjss/weather-app-node/README.md

         Right now in  Denton County
         It is 28.4 °F and It feels like 18.6 °F.
         You can expect a high of 41.41 °F  and a low of 24.33 °F .
-        Moreover it's going to be Light rain on Saturday and next Sunday, with temperatures rising to 82°F on Thursday.                                           [boolean]
+        Moreover it's going to be Light rain on Saturday and next Sunday, with temperatures rising to 82°F on Thursday.